 But walk into my classroom now, and you’ll see something entirely different.
 Tables in groups, students on the floor with Chromebooks in their laps.
-Me sitting criss-cross (applesauce) with one group or kneeling down to help another.
 The students are talking, collaborating, moving around.
-That pencil skirt?
-Donated years ago, as skinny jeans (in multiple colors) started to fill my closet.
+And I’m right there with them, sitting criss-cross (applesauce) … in jeans.

-There is a lot of controversy around whether or not teachers should be allowed to wear jeans, but I think jeans should be a part of the teacher dress code, and here’s why.
+I donated the pencil skirt long ago, and I opt for jeans nearly every single day.
+Now I know there’s a lot of controversy about whether teachers should even be allowed to wear jeans on a regular basis.
+But following the logic in Jason Bradshaw’s perfect tweet (above), I think jeans should absolutely be a part of the teacher dress code, and here’s why.

 1. Jeans say I’m dressed to work, not just for work.